 The Stepping Strong Amputee Rehabilitation Fellowship

-It is with great excitement that we announce the establishment of the Stepping Strong Amputee Rehabilitation Fellowship program.
-This first-of-its kind fellowship will combine civilian and military multidisciplinary clinical and research expertise and training at Mass General Brigham organizations including the Brigham, Mass General, and Spaulding Rehabilitation, as well as the Walter Reed Army Medical Center.
-The inaugural fellow will work with physiatrists and colleagues in plastic surgery, orthopedic trauma, ortho-oncology, and wound care to redefine the notion of limb loss restoration and longitudinal rehabilitation care.
+This first-of-its kind fellowship combined civilian and military multidisciplinary clinical and research expertise and training across Mass General Brigham organizations and the Walter Reed Army Medical Center.
+The inaugural fellow, Tawnee Sparling, MD, worked with physiatrists and colleagues in plastic surgery, orthopedic trauma, ortho-oncology, and wound care to redefine the notion of limb loss restoration and longitudinal rehabilitation care.

 Tawnee Sparling, MD, is the inaugural Stepping Strong Amputee Rehabilitation Fellow.
 Based at Spaulding Rehabilitation Hospital, Dr. Sparling will be collaborating with teams at the Brigham, Mass General, and Walter Reed Medical Center.
 She pursued her undergraduate studies at Duke University, majoring in evolutionary anatomy and graduating summa cum laude in 2012.
 She then worked at the Michael W. Krzyzewski Human Performance Laboratory (K-Lab) at Duke, where she performed gait analyses on athletes and joint replacement patients.
 In 2017, she matriculated from the University of Pennsylvania Perelman School of Medicine.
 Most recently, she graduated in June 2021 from residency in Physical Medicine and Rehabilitation at Spaulding Rehabilitation Hospital in Boston.
 Dr. Sparling’s physiatry interests lie in the amputee population and limb restoration rehabilitation as well as quality improvement and medical education.
 She hopes to provide services and resources to patients dealing with limb loss in a time of growing technologies to help this small field within physiatry expand throughout the years.